jportella93/jon-portella-blog/content/blog/how-i-doubled-my-income-in-3-months/index.md

 ---
 title: How I Doubled My Income in 3 Months
+spoiler: >-
-spoiler: The story of my career change, and how first choices aren’t usually the best for your future
+  The story of my career change, and how first choices aren’t usually the best for your future
-date: "2020-09-30T00:00:00.284Z"
+date: '2020-09-30T00:00:00.284Z'
+hasNewsletterBeenSent: true
 ---

 ![Presentation image](./images/hand.jpeg)